 Our team of attorneys are well known, and well respected.
 We have 100’s of reviews, all over the internet in places like Yelp, Google, Avvo, and other places.
 In addition, our personal injury lawyers have been recognized by lawyer websites like National Trial Lawyers Association, Avvo, Super Lawyers, and others.

 Our firm prides itself on providing the best possible level of service.
 We are available 24/7, and can come to you regardless of where you are.
 We come to our clients at their home, the hospital, or their place of employment.
-Our personal injury attorneys believe in providing the best possible legal service.
+Our new york personal injury attorneys believe in providing the best possible legal service.

 Raiser & Kenniff, is a personal injury law firm based out of NYC, that has over 30 years of combined experience helping victims of personal injuries.
 Our firm was founded by two former prosecutors.
 Our firm brings this collective experience to each and every case we handle.
 Our firm understands and empathizes with what you’re going through, and believes in providing the best possible legal help.
 Our team of personal injury lawyers has won millions, in combined verdicts and settlements, on behalf of our clients.
 Your future is important to us – and it begins, when you contact us for a risk free evaluation of your personal injury claim.